TechCare’s People: Maria-Anastasia Karatzia!

 TechCare is a multi-actor approach project to demonstrate innovative approaches and appropriate business models to monitor animal-based welfare indicators and improve welfare management in small ruminants (SR) systems using precision livestock farming (PLF) technologies along the whole production chain, enabling all stakeholders, from farmers to consumers and regulators to choose animal welfare friendly products.
 TechCare will tackle the challenge of using innovative and low-cost technologies, adapted to small ruminant systems across the EU.

-Maria-Anastasia Karatzia presents her activities as researcher at the Institute of Animal Science, ELGO-DIMITRA and explains her role within TechCare project.
+👩TechCare’s People: Shelemia Nyamuryekung’e presents his activities as researcher at @NIBIO_no and explains his role within TechCare project.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 862050